We've been featured in:

 What Are Customer Service UK GDPR Data Breach Compensation Claims?

-• Firstly, a data controller such as an organisation that needs your personal data for operational purposes failed to take the correct steps in protecting your personal data.
+• An organisation fails to meet their obligations under data protection laws.
 For example, they may not have trained their employees to protect the data.
-Or the company may have had an inadequate cyber security system that did not prevent a cyber attack.
+Or, the company may have had an inadequate cyber security system that did not prevent a cyber attack.

-• Secondly, your personal data was included in a breach.
+• Your personal data was affected in a resulting breach.

-Please get in touch with us to see if you are eligible to make a data breach claim.
+Please get in touch with us to see if you are eligible to make a UK GDPR personal data breach claim.

 How Could A Company’s Customer Service Department Breach Your Data?